imarc/boilerplate/.github/GOALS.md

 * a consistent pattern library, and
 * good solutions of common components.

 Most projects will need all of these and the tools and languages we use are unopinionated.
-Boilerplate pairs a selection of libraries with a selection of methodologies and conventions so that jump right into functionality and not re-visit conventions.
+Boilerplate pairs a selection of libraries with a selection of conventions, so that you can jump right into building functionality.

 ## Boilerplate Solutions to Common Problems